bUnit-dev/bUnit/README.md

 ## Contributors

-Shout outs and a big thank you [to all the contributors](https://github.com/egil/bunit/graphs/contributors) to the library, both those that raise issues, provide input to issues, and those who send pull requests.
+Shout outs and a big thank you [to all the contributors](https://github.com/egil/bunit/graphs/contributors) to the library, both including those that raise issues, provide input to issues, and those who send pull requests.
 Thank you!